 - After 4 minutes, remove the broccoli from the steam basket and enjoy.

-How to Steam Broccoli in a Pan or Pot
+How to Steam Broccoli without a steamer basket (in a pot/pan)

 Looking to steam broccoli on the stove top without a steamer basket?
 All you need is a pan or a pot with a lid and you’re good to go.